 Georges St. Pierre is out of commission.
 He won't be able to fight Carlos Condit, Nick Diaz, or anyone else, anytime soon.
 As his last title defense was April 30th, 2011, he will fall out of many of the MMA World top 10 rankings on May 1st, 2012.
 Details of the severity of GSP's left ACL injury are scarce, but we all know it's bad enough to require surgery.
 That puts him out quite some time, I feel the 10 month estimates are minimums.
 Actually, not many details about GSP's injury at all are available, but I think I know where he was when it happened.
 I've been lucky enough to have trained with the great Gilbert "Durinho" Burns, two time world Black Belt Jiu Jitsu champion, and current budding MMA fighter.
 Durinho is currently in training camp with Vitor Belfort, and he posted the attached picture on his personal Facebook page on December 5th....GSP's injury was announced on December 7th.
 As you can see in the picture, GSP, and his knees, look just fine.
 (Gilbert is wearing black, GSP has a red rash guard on, and Vitor is standing)

 As they always have (and rightly so), the UFC will hold a bout to determine the Interim Welterweight UFC Champion due to GSP's injury.
 One of my top 3 favorite fighters, Carlos Condit, will fight one of my top 10 favorite fighters, Nick Diaz, for the Interim title.
 If and when GSP comes back at full strength, he will fight whoever the Interim Champion is at the time - of course I have my opinions on that, which I'll reveal later- first, to break down this awesome matchup.
-Nick Diaz is the kind of guy you either love or hate.
-He's quite polarizing, opinionated, as tough as they come, and a damn good fighter.

 I first saw him fight at UFC 44- it was Nick's 10th pro fight.
 He was already 7-2, having beaten Chris Lytle in his second pro MMA fight.
 He fought against Jeremy Jackson, and it was actually their rubber match, their 3rd match, each had won one previously.
 It was an awesome fight, both fighters having advantages at points in each round, before Nick submitted Jackson with an armbar, midway through the 3rd round.
 I liked Nick immediately.
 In his second UFC fight, he was thrown to the wolves, getting matched up with Robbie Lawler.
 Lawler was a huge favorite in the fight, but Diaz taunted him throughout the first round, and knocked Lawler out cold in the second round.
 It was at this point you could tell what kind of fighter, and person Diaz was- and if you liked him or hated him.
 He's fought the same way ever since, talking trash early on in camp, throwing up his arms in fights, taunting, it's the way he is.
 It's the "Stockton Swag", and his brother Nate is quite similar.
 Fact is, Nick's won 10 straight fights, 4 of which were Strikeforce Championship fights, and the most recent was against BJ Penn at UFC 137.
 During his streak, he's TKO'd Frank Shamrock and Paul Daley, and won a decision over former Elite XC Lightweight champ and pro boxer KJ Noons, mostly with his stand up.
 Nick is the real deal, and will have another chance to prove it against Condit.